DataDog/documentation/content/en/security_platform/security_monitoring/getting_started.md

   text: "Learn about the Security Signals Explorer"
 ---

-To get started with Datadog Security Monitoring, follow these steps:
+To get started with Datadog Cloud SIEM, follow these steps:

 * [Ingest logs](#ingest-logs)
 * [Review Detection Rules](#review-detection-rules)